Château de Duras: History

 In 1902 the castle was almost completely destroyed by a fire, but was immediately rebuilt.

 During World War II the castle was surprisingly not seized by German troops.
-At the end of the war, in the year 1945, the castle was deliberately hit by a German V1 rocket.
+At the end of the war, in the year 1945, the castle was deliberately hit by a German V-1 flying bomb.
 Many rooms were badly damaged because of that attack.
 Between 1960 and 1962 the castle was completely restored with the support of the Belgian State and the Count of Liederkercke.
 Earlier, in 1948, the castle was already declared as a protected monument.

 Count Jean-Joseph van der Noot married Florence Ruys Scheeren, Countess of Elissem near Landen.

 One of their children, Louise, got married on April 27, 1803, to Prince Louis de Ligne, son of Charles-Joseph, 7th Prince of Ligne and Princess Franziska of the house of Liechtenstein.
 They had three children including a son, Eugène, 8th Prince of Ligne (1804–1880), who was a distinguished Belgian statesman.

-After the death of her husband in 1813, Louise married Count Charles d'Outremont, whose family still in possession of the castle.
+After the death of her husband in 1813, Louise married Count Charles d'Outremont, whose family is still in possession of the castle.
+One of the counts of d'Outremont, M. J. d'Outremont was a grand marshal of the court of king Leopold II of Belgium.
 Several times a year the castle can be visited by the public, and it can be rented for weddings.
+During the Christmas period, the castle is a site of a children's interactive immersive theatrical performance "Kerstmagie", during which the visitors, both adults and children can walk through the castle accompanied by fairy tale characters.